 The Iliad is set during the Trojan War and tells the story of the 10-year siege of Troy; and the battle between Kind Agamemnon and the doomed warrior Achilles.
 The Odyssey follows the journey of Odysseus, the king of Ithaca, to home after the war and the fall of Troy.
 These poems have been translated, studied and analyzed for centuries; and considered to be two of the most important works of ancient Greek literature.
 There are plenty of books that took inspiration from Homer’s epics.
 Some of them retell, revamp, and rework his poems to go beyond the stories of warring cities and the men who rule them.

-If you loved the Iliad and the Odyssey, and want to revisit the ancient stories in brand new ways; then here is a list of books that are retelling of Homer’s classic works.
+If you loved the Iliad and the Odyssey, and want to revisit the ancient stories in brand new ways; then here is a list of books that are retellings of Homer’s classic works.

 The Silence of the Girls by Pat Barker